BekoSan/DapperDALProject/Readme.md

 ### Part Two : Wire Up Projects

-1.Add the dapper library as reference in your project.
+1.Add the dapper DAL library as reference in your project.

 2.Open your program.cs or any file you want to use as connection Initializer in your project, and add this code :